-- Suitability of the topic as a subject for geographical investigation. - Student's conceptualization of the nature of the topic and the areas to be investigated. - Suitability of the data and analytical methods for both the topic and the student concerned. - Feasibility of completing the study within the time allowed.
+- Suitability of the topic as a subject for investigation in environmental studies. - Student's conceptualization of the nature of the topic and the areas to be investigated. - Suitability of the data and analytical methods for both the topic and the student concerned. - Feasibility of completing the study within the time allowed. - Completion of the hazard identification and risk management form.

 It is possible that the proposal will be referred back to the student for re-writing or clarification before approval is given.
 Research Ethics Students should be aware that, when applicable, approval of the Research Ethics Board (REB) is required before any research activity begins.
 Acquiring REB approval is considered to be part of the research process so evidence of such approval is not required when the proposal is submitted.